 If you will have a lot of participants and/or a narrow course, split the participants into groups, known as heats, and start heats one at a time.

-Cross country races are scored individually and/or by team.
-A runner receives points based on the place in which they finish.
-The goal is to earn as few points as possible.
-If your cross country event does not include teams, each individual’s score is the place in which they finished.
-Note that boys and girls races are scored separately, whether or not they run together.
-Keep reading for tips on how to score a standard cross country race.
+For groups of kids ages 12 and older, cross country races can be scored individually and/or by team.
+A runner receives points based on their finishing place; the team with the lowest score wins.
+If your cross country event does not include teams, each individual’s place is their score.
+Boys’ and girls’ races are scored separately, whether or not they run together.